 HairArchitect · Blog

-What Norwood types I–VII mean for coverage needs, hairline design, and realistic graft planning—without treating staging as a one-size graft chart.
+Norwood types I–VII and what they mean for coverage, hairline design, and graft talk.
+Staging is context, not a fixed graft chart.

 Published